strapi/documentation/docs/developer-docs/latest/development/typescript.md

 ### Use the `strapi()` factory

-Strapi can be run programmatically by calling the `strapi()` function.
-Since the code of TypeScript projects is compiled in a specific directory, the parameter `distDir` should be passed to the `strapi()` function to indicate where the compiled code should be read:
+Strapi can be run programmatically by using the `strapi()` factory.
+Since the code of TypeScript projects is compiled in a specific directory, the parameter `distDir` should be passed to the factory to indicate where the compiled code should be read:

 ```js
 // path: ./src/plugins/<plugin-name>/server/index.js